color grading

 Color Grading for Different Media

-The way colors are manipulated in post-production can have a significant impact on the mood, tone, and overall feel of your short or feature film.
+The way colors are manipulated in post-production can have a significant impact on the mood, tone, and overall feel of your film.
 And it’s not a one-size-fits-all process, as color grading for different media can produce strikingly different effects.

 While the genre of certain types of TV shows dictates the color palette and picture profile, video color correction and grading in film allow for more creative freedom and can emphasize certain emotions or create a unique atmosphere that can transport viewers to another world.